cristian-guerrero/legion-go-tricks/README.md

 - Recommended for those more familiar with Linux, and don't mind troubleshooting a lot or tinkering
 - Nobara is the most similar to a standard Linux distro, and does not have a read-only root filesystem
 - This provides the most flexibility for running custom kernels, modifying system files, etc
-- Can setup most workarounds and tools for a good experience on the Legion Go
+- Can setup most workarounds and tools for a great experience on the Legion Go
+- will start shipping with HHD by default for full controller support

 **Cons**

-- Nobara tends to run cutting edge brand new kernels, and makes other frequent changes to the OS
+- Nobara tends to run cutting edge kernels, and makes other frequent changes to the OS
   - This often leads to updates introducing bugs or breaking features on the Legion Go
 - Due to no read-only root FS, easier to accidentally mess up your device and put it into a borked state
 - Nobara is basically run by one dev, GloriousEggroll (same guy behind GE-Proton), along with a few helpers